nicklockwood/SwiftFormat/README.md

 Command-line tool
 -------------------

+**NOTE:** if you are using any of the following methods to install SwiftFormat on macOS 10.14.3 or earlier and are experiencing a crash on launch, you may need to install the [Swift 5 Runtime Support for Command Line Tools](https://support.apple.com/kb/DL1998).
+See [known issues](#known-issues) for details.

 **Installation:**

 You can install the `swiftformat` command-line tool on macOS using [Homebrew](http://brew.sh/).
 Assuming you already have Homebrew installed, just type: